lynxoskar/data_mesh/presentation.md

 ---

 #### Summary:
 '*These principles work together to create a data ecosystem that is scalable, flexible, and aligned with business needs.
-The domain-oriented approach (Principle 1) and data as a product mindset (2) address issues of data quality and relevance.
+The domain-oriented approach (1) and data as a product mindset (2) address issues of data quality and relevance.
 The self-serve infrastructure (3) enables efficient data product creation and consumption.
 Finally, federated governance (4) ensures that this decentralized system remains cohesive and compliant.'*

 ---